 “This special water show is another reason for kids and families to visit the mall,” said Graham Coates, the British GM of Century City Mall.
 “It’s our first mall, and we want to make a statement.”

 The Antonio family, led by Jose E.B.
-Antonio, chair of Century Properties, tapped Broadway Malyan, an award-winning British architecture and interior design firm, to realize their vision.
+Antonio, Executive Chairman of the Board of Century Properties, tapped Broadway Malyan, an award-winning British architecture and interior design firm, to realize their vision.

 “Architecturally, it is on a different and higher level,” said Coates, pointing out the development’s extensive use of steel and glass in the form of escalators, overhangs and skylights.
 “We really handpicked the tenants because we couldn’t fit all of them in.”